sdipietro/openai_design_doc_checker/fsp-issues-template.md

   - [ ] each wiki page is listed in bullet points
   - [ ] all links route the correct page

-## Comments

 ---

 # MVP List
-- [ ] Should have 7 MVPs.
+- [ ] Should have 7 Features.
-  - [ ] 3 of those are User Auth, Heroku, and Production README.
+  - [ ] 3 of those are User Auth, Render, and Production README.
   - [ ] The other 4 are from the [MVP List](https://github.com/appacademy/curriculum/blob/master/full-stack-project/proposal/mvp-list.md) or they have clarified them with you
 - [ ] Contains a description sentence of the app
 - [ ] Includes two to three detailed bullets on functionality and presentation of feature